 Egg-Free Chocolate Chip Cookies = Thin

 Cookwise and Bakewise are both great books for anyone interested in the science behind baking.
-In Cookwise, Shirley gives examples of four variations on chocolate chip cookies — basic, thin, puffed and in between.
-Egg-Free Chocolate Chip Cookies are the thin cookies.
+These eggless cookies are from Cookwise, where Shirley gives examples of four variations on chocolate chip cookies — basic, thin, puffed and in between.
+These are the thin cookies.

 Flavor and Texture

 It’s nice to have a few eggless cookie recipes in your collection, and this is a good one.
-The cookies aren’t particularly attractive (Update: Yes they are!), but they’re presentable.
-Most importantly, they are loaded with vanilla, butter, and chocolaty flavor and have a firm, chewy texture.
+The cookies are loaded with vanilla, butter, and chocolaty flavor and have a firm, chewy texture.
 For those of you who don’t like your cookies cakey, these are about as far as you can get.

 In Cookwise, Shirley says she uses bleached flour because it doesn’t absorb as much liquid, a little extra milk to help the cookies spread, extra baking soda for browning, and corn syrup to add some crispness which in these cookies, is only around the edges.
 The rest of the cookies are chewy.

 What makes these so good is the caramel flavor from the golden syrup (and the Maillard reaction around the edges), the Guittard Disks (which appear to be vegan) and the very chewy edges.

 Eggless Chocolate Chip Cookies For Two

 I recently bought some Lyle’s Golden Syrup and wanted to see how it would work in place of corn syrup.
 Since this was a test, I made a small batch of eggless chocolate chip cookies for two.
 Without eggs, the cookie recipe was very easy to scale down.
 Here are the measurements.

 - 65 grams flour, AP or use about 65-68 grams of a gluten-free blend